nuxeo-sandbox/nuxeo-presales-docker/README.md

 # About

 > [!WARNING]
+> This stack (based on OpenSearch 2) does not work.
+See https://hyland.atlassian.net/browse/NXP-33479

+> [!WARNING]
 > You are viewing a branch.
 Be sure to understand how to use branches when trying to create a stack.

 Simple command line tooling for creating and managing a Docker Compose stack for running Nuxeo.